new-age.

 Hyacinth - constancy -

-loved by the god of the sun, Apollo, but Zephyrus, god of the west wind became
+the god of the sun, Apollo, but Zephyrus, god of the west wind

-jealous and blew the discus that Hyacinthus was
+became jealous and blew the discus that Hyacinthus was playing

 |